feitnomore/kubernetes-lb-controller/test/README.md

 Tests were performed on 2 cluster environments as well as a minikube deployment running on a VM.
 The test cases performed can be found here.
-The Controller Deploypment file is also available here.
+The Controller ConfigMap file used to execute the tests is also available here.

 List of test scripts: